develephant/coronium-core-docs/docs-src/docs/server-guide/index.md

+## Web Admin

+Access the web administration area at /coronium/admin/

 ## Coronium Tool

 A command line tool is available on the server to handle a few common operations.
 To see available options, on the command line, type: